 Simple English definitions for legal terms

-Read a random definition: special injunction
+Read a random definition: submission of controversy

 A continued-prosecution application is a type of patent application that allows an inventor to make changes or additions to their original patent application.
 It is a way to continue the process of obtaining a patent after the initial application has been filed.
 Continuing means that the process is ongoing and uninterrupted, without the need for renewal.